 - Director of Choral Studies

-As a church musician, Dr. García-Novelli has served churches in NJ, TX and WI.
-He has held several offices for WCDA and NCACDA, and was the WI representative at the National Board of the NCCO.
+As a church musician, Dr. García-Novelli has served churches in NJ, TX and WI, and he is currently the Choirmaster at Grace Episcopal Cathedral in Topeka, KS.
+He has held several offices for WCDA and NCACDA, and is a member of the National Board of the NCCO.
 He is active as a clinician and adjudicator in the US, Europe, China and South America.
+Recently Dr Garcia-Novelli was in residence for two weeks at the Tamara Brooks Summer Music Course in Tui, in Spain; offered a presentation for the World Choral Expo in Lisbon, Portugal; was a guest faculty member at the school of music in Banská Bystrica in Slovakia and served twice on the jury panel for the Voce Magna International Choral Competition in Žilina, Slovakia.

 Born in Argentina, Dr. García-Novelli is a graduate of the Conservatorio Juan José Castro with an undergraduate degree in Choral Conducting, and from the Conservatorio Manuel de Falla, with another undergraduate degree in Music Education.
 After moving to the United States, he earned a Master's degree in Choral Conducting with distinction from Westminster Choir College in Princeton, NJ, and received his D.M.A. from the Moores School of Music at the University of Houston, where he was a Moores Scholar.